Tamulur/EnsembleChat/Overview.md

 ## Frontend (Gradio)

-Five tabs: Chat, ChatGPT, Claude, Gemini, and Resubmissions.
+Six tabs: Chat, ChatGPT, Claude, Gemini, Resubmissions, and Settings.

 ### Main tab: Chat
 * At top: **Select PDF** button (store path for session; do **not** copy or persist the file).